djsuperchief/windows_to_linux/README.md

 ## Steam - Adding Existing Drives
 It's worth noting that Steam won't pick your drives up immediatly and you will need to add them manually.
 Go to Steam Settings > Storage and add the newly mounted drives here.
+I originally mounted the drives manually through KDEs file manager Dolphin and then added them into Steam.
+This worked initially but I may also need to unmount, reset steam and re-add again.